umbraco/rfcs/cms/0027-the-future-of-search.md

 Umbraco will be responsible for gathering index data when content changes.
 This includes the gathering of index data for all relevant related content items - for example:

-- Documents affected by the publishing of an ancestor Document.
+- Documents affected by the publishing of an ancestor document.
-- Changes made to Document protection (public access).
+- Changes made to document protection (public access).

 Subsequently, the index data will be handed off to the search implementation, which is then responsible for updating the search index accordingly.